syncfusion-content/xamarin.ios-docs/Xamarin-iOS/Introduction/Download-And-Installation/Windows.md

 ### Add reference to the project

-You can then add the assembly references to the Xamarin.iOS.
+You can then add the assembly references to the [`Xamarin.iOS`](https://www.syncfusion.com/products/release-history/estudio/xamarin-ios).
 The following is the location where you can locate assembly for Chart control and you can find assemblies for the other controls also from the same location.

 lib\ios-unified\Syncfusion.SfChart.iOS.dll